-5. Group the box and the text so that they can be treated as a single unit.

-- Double-click the Selection tool.

-- Choose Arrange>Group.

-- Drag the box around to see that the text and the box act as a single entity.

-- 6. Type a list of notes.

-- Create another text box 2.5 inches wide.

-- Change the text characteristics to accommodate a plotter:
+- 5. Group the box and the text so that they can be treated as a single unit. - Double-click the Selection tool. - Choose Arrange>Group or right click and choose the Group option from the context menu. - Drag the box around to see that the text and the box act as a single entity. - 6.
+Type a list of notes. - Create another text box 2.5 inches wide. - Change the text characteristics to accommodate a plotter:

+Font: Plotter

-Font: Plotter Size: .156
+Size: .156

 Style: Normal